jdittrich/userNeedResearchBook/text/allURBook.md

 Inform possible participants about the study and what they can expect when they participate.
 Regardless of how you inform them – if by speaking directly to them, by using a note on a blackboard or by writing an eMail –  you should give them the following information:

-- The purpose of the study
+- the purpose of the study
 - the research method (answering questions and observation)
 - the time frame (ranging usually from 30min-2h)
 - incentives (if you can afford it)